 6 MARCH 1865

 Arrived here at Mr. Cannon’s this evening.
 My son J.G.M.
-Ramsay came with me.
+Ramsey came with me.
 This is a pleasant place, kind and hospitable people.
 After dark, my nephew John Crozier came, we were very glad to see him.
 The last time was at our own home almost two years ago, then my dear son Arthur was with us, my heart yearned to this young boy whose presence brought up many sad recollections, and I wished I could do something for him.
 It is little I can do, now, for the soldiers.
 He was riding without a saddle, had no overcoat, was cheerful.

 7 MARCH 1865